-My favorite get-mellow-with-a-book drinks tend to be tea concoctions made with warm spices, natural sweeteners, and healthy fats such as coconut and nuts.
+My favorite get-mellow-with-a-book drinks tend to be tea concoctions made with warm spices and healthy fats.
 Teas subtly infuse blended drinks with interesting flavors: each one adding its own unique stamp.
-It doesn’t hurt that teas also provide healing properties that makes them just perfect for nestling and nurturing.
-Tea and couch, I’m there.
+It doesn’t hurt that teas also provide healing properties that makes them perfect for nestling and nurturing.
+Tea and couch, I’m already there.

-I became an avid herbal tea drinker when I scaled back on coffee.
+I became an avid herbal tea drinker many years ago.
 At first I was very utilitarian about my teas, using them more for specific health needs.
 I had the idea that if I drank enough of them all of my ailments would disappear.
 Yes they helped me, a lot.
-However I was oblivious to their seemingly endless array of flavors and characteristics.
+However I was oblivious to their seemingly endless array of flavors and other characteristics.

 Licorice is a natural expectorant (often used in cough syrups), alleviates ulcers and canker sores, and improves digestive issues such as acid reflux and indigestion.
 Turns out, licorice is also a dieter’s best friend by helping reduce body fat and acting as a natural appetite suppressant and mild laxative.
 Licorice, like all herbs, wears a lot of hats.

-This shake is a thick luscious and warm-spiced with a touch of licorice flavor from both the licorice tea and star anise (botanically unrelated to anise but similar in taste).
-It’s potent, soothing and sweet; a great way to escape the routine, burrow into a mental retreat, and happily succumb to some needed nurturing.
+This shake is a thick, luscious, and warm-spiced with a good dose of licorice flavor from both the licorice tea and star anise (botanically unrelated to anise but similar in taste).
+Potent, soothing and sweet; a great way to escape the routine, burrow into a mental retreat, and happily succumb to some needed nurturing.
 I hope you take some time to escape to a safe place with a good book, a soft pillow, and this delicious drink.